Coulter Law: Background

 While the VFL was officially amateur until 1911, in practice, the league's star players had been covertly paid for years, with the earliest reports of this dating back to 1886 in the VFA.
+The Collingwood-supporting businessman and benefactor John Wren was particularly well known to covertly pay bonuses to Collingwood players.

 While each Melbourne-based VFL club was allocated its own recruiting zone in Melbourne, players from country areas, interstate and the rival Victorian Football Association (VFA) were not covered by zoning, meaning clubs could (and did) offer inducements to leading players to sign with them.